dicksont/rfline-examples/README.md

 npm install
 ```

-Try out the binaries on the *LICENSE* file for this repository with:
+Try out the binaries on the *LICENSE* file with:
 ```Shell
 bin/linecount.js LICENSE
 bin/cat.js LICENSE